Lewis’s F1 build, Cambridge, England

 Next step was cutting the tenons in the deck beams with my little Japanese saw.
 Taking it slowly, following Brian’s bit by bit instructions the whole process went well.
 The spacer block approach made dealing with the compound curves magically simple.

 Overall I was pleased with how well the tennons fitted into the mortices.
 The curved beams fitted like a glove, the drilled mortices needed some trimming.
 The tension in the gunwales held them all together.
-A boat was starting to take shape
+A boat was starting to take shape.

 May day bank holiday weekend – pegging the beams and cutting the ribs

 My father who had long dabbled in furniture making as a hobby visited for weekend, curious to see what I was up to.
 My efforts to date passed his inspection and he helped me peg the beams into the gunnels, make the rib steam box and cut the ribs to size and prepare them for bending.
-I got chance to demonstrate steam bending to him on a practice rib.
+I got a chance to demonstrate steam bending to him on a practice rib.
 This allowed me to get a feel for the cooking time needed – the rest would need to wait to the next weekend.

-Coronation weekend – steam bending
+New kings coronation weekend – steam bending

 Condensed bending instructions for each beam

-Twenty minutes later the first round of ribs were all fitted albeit with three snapped ribs.
+Twenty minutes later the first round of ribs were all fitted, albeit with three snapped ribs.
 I cut to length and shaped the ends of the extras needed from my pre prepared rib stock ready for round two.
-I was conscious that ideally the keel and stringers needed to be fitted on the same day so felt some pressure to keep moving.
+I was conscious that ideally the keel and stringers needed to be fitted on the same day, so felt some pressure to keep moving.
 By lunch time all were fitted and I excitedly messaged my Dad, ‘all ribs in … a bit wonky, but by time the keel and stringers go on they should be okay’

 First round of ribs fitted

 Fitting the bow, stern and keel took a while.
-I hadn’t rounded over the edges of the keel or prepared my pegs so that eat into the afternoon.
+I hadn’t rounded over the edges of the keel or prepared my pegs so that ate into the afternoon.
 Similarly I hadn’t wound my thread onto a stick ready for lashing as prescribed by Brian.

 The slightly wonky ribs meant I needed to use a couple of spacer blocks to keep the keel and stringers gently curving with a fair curve.
 Perhaps I was putting too many wraps in my lashings but I used a lot more artificial sinew than suggested.